Yee-Sing/led/README.md

 - **More training data** in phases
 - The official **DTSNN Pretrain model and relevant code**

+## Acknowledgement
+We would also like to extend our special thanks to other collaborators (Shihan Peng, Hanyu Zhou, Haoyue Liu, Lin Zhu, Wei Zhang, Yi Chang*, Sheng Zhong, Luxin Yan) for their valuable support of this work.

 ## 📜 Citation

 If you find our work useful for your research, please consider citing: